bugravirgomercury/Mercury/README.md

 # Mercury
 ![](docs/resources/icon-128.png)

-Mercury is a recompiler for running applications developed for different operating systems.
+Mercury is a translating virtualizer for Android apps.

 **UNDER CONSTRUCTION**